ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

 where "[xyz]" can be replaced by any unique identifier so that different profiles won't clash with each other.
 This configuration also isolates your build of Elektra from any existing Elektra installation on your system.
-For debugging purposes we also recommend to add the following CMake options for debug builds to enable further logging and checks:
+For debugging purposes we also recommend adding the following CMake options for debug builds to enable further logging and checks:

 ```sh